National Heritage Church Window Collection

 Charles Winston realised that the problem was cheap mass produced glass, which was too regular and flat.
 He recommended a return to manually blown crown or cylinder glass, which produced lumpy irregular fragments that better captured the light.

-The combination of Willement and Winston's techniques have been used in the vast majority of British stained-glass windows through to the present day.
+A combination of Willement and Winston's techniques have been used in the vast majority of British stained-glass windows through to the present day.

 Pugin struck up a friendship with John Hardman who produced his windows through to the end of his life, most notably at Westminster and St Chad's Cathedral, Birmingham.
 He thought that these were the finest quality windows made since medieval times.
 We are less convinced.
 The other leading manufacturer of the day was Clayton and Bell.
 Their work at Truro Cathedral was the largest stained glass project ever undertaken.
 They were first to adopt Winston's techniques, which they had perfected by the time they worked at Truro.
 The results are often said to be the finest Gothic Revival style windows ever made.
 Experts reckon that the three rose windows are the best.
 Our favourite, and therefore the one we put into the collection, is the South Transept, not because it is a better window but because we like the tracery.